gagandaroach/rosie/README.md

 ## Access Guide

-Getting started with performing scientific experiments on the compute cluster.
+How to connect to the cluster.

 ### Web Access

-Users can use the web interface to interact with the computer cluster and accelerate their experiments.
+Users can use their web browser to interact with the computer cluster and schedule jobs.

 [ROSIE Web Portal link](http://ood.rosie.msoe.edu)

 **Note:** This requires a user account on the compute cluster.

-Addtionally, the cluster is only accessible within the MSOE campus network.
-To connect to network on linux, see convenience script in [utils](/utils) folder.
-On windows visit sslvpn.msoe.edu to install the vpn client.
+**VPN Note:** The cluster is only accessible within the MSOE campus network.
+If you are off campus, you must connect to the MSOE virtual private network.
+To connect to the vpn on linux, see convenience script in [utils](/utils) folder.
+On windows, visit sslvpn.msoe.edu to install the vpn client.

 On the web portal you can